 Application Deadline: February 2, 20121

 COSMOS is an intensive 4-week summer residential program for students completing grades 8-12.
-Students apply to one of the four University of California’s COSMOS campuses — UC Davis, UC Irvine, UC San Diego and UC Santa Cruz.
+Firstly, students apply to one of the four University of California’s COSMOS campuses — UC Davis, UC Irvine, UC San Diego and UC Santa Cruz.

 Each campus can only accommodate about 160-200 participants, so selection is competitive.